GuidesWikiCan Motherboard Bottleneck Your PC?

 How To Prevent It

-Secondly, always ensure that your motherboard’s PCIe slots are what your GPU requires.
+Secondly, always ensure your motherboard’s PCIe slots meet your GPU requirements.
 You can only reach your GPU’s true potential if it transfers the data as quickly as it’s designed to transfer at or more.

 If your motherboard is up to the mark, you’ll have a smooth gaming experience, and your GPU will be safe from any damage from the motherboard whether you decide to overclock it.